Yandex Cloud

 Warning

-If you use a Spark connector to work with Yandex Data Processing clusters, then the notebook will use a special environment for working with clusters instead of the standard project environment.
+If you are using a Spark connector to work with Yandex Data Processing clusters, the notebook will use a special project environment rather than a standard one for running the cluster.

 Open the DataSphere project: